 The best time to see cherry blossoms in Berlin is during spring of course!
 Whilst spring may technically begin in the second half of March.
 In reality, the city only starts to really get that long-lasting spring feel from mid-April onwards.
 As soon as the weather warms up, cherry blossoms across the city start to sprout and bloom.
 Therefore the best months to see cherry blossoms in Berlin are usually April and May.

 Cherry blossoms typically reach full bloom in 10 days and last up to 3 weeks before they start looking a bit tired and dreary.
-So make sure to plan carefully if you want to experience the peak of cherry blossom season in Berlin.
+So make sure you plan carefully if you want to experience the peak of cherry blossom season in Berlin.

 Are The Cherry Blossoms in Berlin From Japan?